tcmvieira/first-projects/README.md

 # first-projects
-All codes that I did in University and I want to better with graphic
+All codes that I did in University and I want to improve with graphic I'm an Accountant, I studied of Project Management and I loved the Technology, for this I started to study programming.